 Privé at the Asian Civilisations Museum

 Privé at ACM is the perfect spot to refuel if you are hitting the museum circuit with the kiddos.
 But it is also a fabulous dining destination in its own right with its light, cool interiors and breezy outdoor deck with river views.
-The kids’ menu is awesome with classics like the superkid scrambled eggs and brain-food such as the salmon fillet with garden peas, broccoli and lemon mayo.
+The kids’ menu is awesome with classics like breakfast of champions: scrambled cage-free eggs on multigrain toast and a choice of ham or salmon.
 We have it on good authority that the cupcakes and the ride-on cars in the courtyard have the power to squeeze out at least another hour of museum time… Watch the Privé Facebook page for specials for kids during school holidays.

 Crab lovers unite: this spacious family-friendly restaurant serves up mouth-watering plates of chilli and pepper crab for families with a taste for spice.
 Don paper bibs and get ready for a tummy-bursting meal with the quiet lapping of gentle waves as your constant companion.
 And if it’s all too much for the little ones – they can have their fill of chicken satay, fried rice, noodles, steamed buns and some of the freshest broccoli in Singapore.

 This Australian coffee roastery has a lovely outdoor area perfect for people-watching.
 With wallet-friendly brunch offerings and oh-so-chic industrial decor, this is one place you and your kiddos will certainly enjoy whiling away the time at.
-If we had to choose a time of the day for a feast here, we say breakfast because of the knock out kids short stack pancakes and the sinfully rich MC pie mac & cheese.
+If we had to choose a time of the day for a feast here, we say breakfast because of the knock-out short-stack pancakes and the sinfully rich MC pie mac & cheese.
 And that’s just for us… Although the roast beef sandwich with rainbow fries is hard to refuse.